brettwooldridge/HikariCP/README.md

 :abc:``poolName``<br/>
-This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*
+This property represents a user-defined name for the connection pool and appears mainly in logging and JMX management consoles to identify pools and pool configurations.  *Default: auto-generated*

 :negative_squared_cross_mark:``registerMbeans``<br/>
 This property controls whether or not JMX Management Beans ("MBeans") are registered or not.